 Daiwik Hotel Located just 4 minutes away from the temple, Daiwik hotel comprises of a business centre, meeting/banquet facilities, and a 24-hour restaurant.
 The rooms are well-equipped with necessary facilities like a flat-screen TV with cable channels, a wardrobe, and a personal safe.

-Here are some of the other places to explore on your trip to Shirdi.
+Here are some of the other places/things to explore on your trip to Shirdi.

-Abdul Baba Cottage: It is one of the top ten places to visit in Shirdi.
+It is one of the top ten places to visit in Shirdi.
 Abdul Baba was known among the most ardent followers of Sai Baba, and the cottage is quite an interesting one to visit.
-Its premises feature a small green coloured cottage comprising of different items and photographs of Sai Baba and Abdul Baba.
+Its premises feature a small green coloured cottage comprising different items and photographs of Sai Baba and Abdul Baba.

-Baba Chavadi: It is believed that Sai Baba uses to visit Chavadi while living in the mosque along with his closest followers on every alternative day.
-Till today, the visit to Chavadi is accompanied by palanquin processions which happens on every alternate night with a massive crowd of devotees.
+It is believed that Sai Baba used to visit Chavadi while living in the mosque along with his closest followers on every alternate day.
+The visit to Chavadi is accompanied by palanquin processions which happens on every alternate night with a massive crowd of devotees.

-Gurusthan: Located about 14 km from the main city, Gurusthan is the place where the world first spotted Sai Baba sitting under a Neem Tree.
+Located about 14 km from the main city, Gurusthan is where for the first time the world spotted Sai Baba sitting under a neem tree.
 Devotees believe that burning incense sticks here can cure one of any ailment.

-Shani Shingnapur: As the name suggests, Shani Shingnapur is famous for the temple dedicated to Shani Mahadev.
-The temple features a 5.5 feet high idol built in black stone.
+As the name suggests, Shani Shingnapur is famous for the temple dedicated to Shani Mahadev.
+The temple features a 5.5 ft high idol built in black stone.
 One surprising element is that the entire village around the temple has no doors.

 When in Shirdi, you must pay a visit to Sai Heritage Village.
-This unique and interesting place is a pilgrimage site as well as a picnic spot which is considered to be one of the best sightseeing places in Shirdi.
+This unique and interesting place is a pilgrimage site and a picnic spot, which is considered one of the best places for sightseeing in Shirdi.
 Established in July 2014, Sai Heritage Village has a beautiful theme park that takes you through the life of Sai Baba.
 The village exhibits several statues depicting essential events from Sai Baba's life.
 There are some activity games and a monorail as well.